Eating My Way Through Mackinac Island: The Restaurants I Keep Coming Back To

 The Yankee Rebel Tavern

-The dinner menu adds pastas and other entrees.
+The dinner menu adds plates of pasta and other entrees.
 Special sushi dinners and delectable desserts complete your dining experience.

 The Chuckwagon of Mackinac Island